 Why take the time out of an already jam packed schedule to participate?

 Searching through the public forums, you’ll see a variety of helpful discussions and have access to insightful ideas to implement in your own business.
 Becoming a member of organizations like the SFA, ISFA, or NSI allows you to learn but also enables you to educate others with your experience which produces a strong sense of community among fabricators.
 In these forums and at the various workshops, you’ll gain insight from your fellow fabricators and contribute to the movement by sharing what you’ve learned in your own journey.

 Is it true that we can always be improving?

 Can’t say absolutely loud enough.
 Want to improve your profitability?
 Or some part of your shop’s process?
 Employee retention?
 The use of technology?
 These topics and many more are part of various industry educational events that happen throughout the year every year.

 The Natural Stone Institute and Stone World Magazine are two industry giants that have come together to create the Stone Industry Education series.
-With 10 events next year in cities across America, the series brings together a whole network of fabricators, installers, and distributors in the stone industry.
+With 10 events every year in cities across America, as well as virtual workshops, the series brings together a whole network of fabricators, installers, and distributors in the stone industry.
 A variety of topics ranging from financial benchmarking to management tips are covered by industry leaders at these educational summits.